billp72/netcreative1/content/projects/writingsolutions.md

 ---
 ## PROJECT BACKGROUND/PROBLEM
 This site was designed in lieu of translations services for my brother who is living overseas in Taiwan.
-As compensation for the work, he is willing to proofread app-translated Shopify stores for American customers wishing to sell in the Chinese market.
+As compensation for the work, he is willing to proofread app-translated Shopify stores for American customers wishing to sell in the Chinese market and Chinese wishing to sell in America.

 ## PROJECT OBJECTIVE
 To develop a website for an English translation business